sonic-net/SONiC/doc/LoM/LocalMitigation.md

 On the other hand, the plugins can be compiled into Plugin Manager statically.
 This can drastically bring down the built binary size, hence container image size.
 The plugin Manager can also load plugins from standalone binaries.
 For a quick plugin update, the new binary may be copied to a path accessible by Plugin Manager, update the plugin revision in procs's config.
 The config manager will send a SIGHUP to pluginMgr which will reload its config and for plugin updates, it will de-register current and load the new.

-Based on plugins configureation in procs config, one or more instances of plugin manager could run anytime.
+Based on plugins configuration in procs config, one or more instances of plugin manager could run anytime.

 ### Supervisord & rsyslogd
 The supervisord to start & manage all processes and rsyslogd to send logs out to host.